Intel replaces its chief executive after a rocky stretch

 Gelsinger has been the CEO of VMware since 2012 and has more than four decades of experience in the tech industry.
 He spent most of that time with Intel Corp., where he began his career and was its first chief technology officer.

-Intel Chairman Omar Ishrak, who is also the CEO of medical device-maker Medtronic, said in a prepared statement that “the board concluded that now is the right time to make this leadership change to draw on Pat’s technology and engineering expertise during this critical period of transformation at Intel.”
+Intel Chairman Omar Ishrak said in a prepared statement that “the board concluded that now is the right time to make this leadership change to draw on Pat’s technology and engineering expertise during this critical period of transformation at Intel.”

 Swan, a former chief financial officer at Intel, assumed interim leadership in 2018 after CEO Brian Krzanich resigned after the company learned of what it called a past, consensual relationship with an employee.
 After a search, Intel confirmed Swan as CEO in early 2019.